DannyArends/CTLmapping/README.md

 ### Contributing

 Want to contribute?
 Great!
-We're actively looking for someone to do the website [www.mapctl.org](http://www.mapctl.org "www.mapctl.org")
+We're actively looking for someone to manage the CTL website [www.mapctl.org](http://www.mapctl.org "www.mapctl.org")

 Contribute to CTL source code by forking the Github repository, and sending us pull requests.